Project

 (lldb)

-Updated by timsutton (Tim Sutton) almost 3 years ago
+Updated by timsutton (Tim Sutton) about 3 years ago

 I have been hoping to do the same operation here for my org, as a way to distribute a universal Ruby binary that would be usable on both Intel and Apple Silicon machines, and to be able to build it on Intel.
 I seem to run into the same problem when building on Intel.

-Updated by ecnelises (Chaofan QIU) almost 3 years ago
+Updated by ecnelises (Chaofan QIU) about 3 years ago

 Can you please try codesign -s - ruby?
 Because Apple's arm chip requires the exectutables signed.